-- 2.01 Events of Default.
-The following shall be deemed to be Events of Default hereunder: - a.
-Failure to make any payment when due in accordance with the terms of the Note secured by this Mortgage or failure to make any additional payments required by this Mortgage within fifteen days (15) of the date on which such payments were due. - b.
-Failure to keep or perform any of the other terms, covenants and conditions in this Mortgage provided that such failure shall have continued for a period of thirty (30) days after written notice of such failure from the Mortgagee. - c.
-After written notice from Mortgagee and an opportunity to cure of thirty (30) days from such written notice, continued breach of any warranties or representations given by Mortgagor to Mortgagee in connection with the Loan Documents. - d.
-An event of default under or institution of foreclosure or other proceedings to enforce any Permitted Encumbrance or any other mortgage or security interest, lien or encumbrance of any kind upon the Property or any portion thereof. - e.
-The Mortgagor, or any successor or assign including, without limitation, the current owners of any interest in the Property shall: - (i) file a petition under the Federal Bankruptcy Code or any similar law, state or federal, whether now or hereafter existing (hereafter referred to as a "Bankruptcy Proceeding"); or - (ii) file any answer admitting insolvency or inability to pay debts, or - (iii) fail to obtain a vacation or stay of any Insolvency Bankruptcy Proceeding within forty-five (45) days, as hereinafter provided; or - (iv) be the subject of an order for relief against it in any Bankruptcy Proceeding; or - (v) have a custodian or a trustee or receiver appointed for or have any court take jurisdiction of its property, or the major part thereof, in any involuntary proceeding for the purpose of reorganization, arrangement, dissolution, or liquidation if such receiver or trustee shall not be discharged or if such jurisdiction relinquished, vacated or stayed on appeal or otherwise within forty-five (45) days; or - (vi) make an assignment for the benefit of its creditors; or - (vii) admit in writing its inability to pay its debts generally as they become due; or
+2.01 Events of Default.
+The following shall be deemed to be Events of Default hereunder:

+a.
+Failure to make any payment when due in accordance with the terms of the Note secured by this Mortgage or failure to make any additional payments required by this Mortgage within fifteen days (15) of the date on which such payments were due.

+b.
+Failure to keep or perform any of the other terms, covenants and conditions in this Mortgage provided that such failure shall have continued for a period of thirty (30) days after written notice of such failure from the Mortgagee.

+c.
+After written notice from Mortgagee and an opportunity to cure of thirty (30) days from such written notice, continued breach of any warranties or representations given by Mortgagor to Mortgagee in connection with the Loan Documents.

+d.
+An event of default under or institution of foreclosure or other proceedings to enforce any Permitted Encumbrance or any other mortgage or security interest, lien or encumbrance of any kind upon the Property or any portion thereof.

+e.
+The Mortgagor, or any successor or assign including, without limitation, the current owners of any interest in the Property shall:

+(i) file a petition under the Federal Bankruptcy Code or any similar law, state or federal, whether now or hereafter existing (hereafter referred to as a "Bankruptcy Proceeding"); or

+(ii) file any answer admitting insolvency or inability to pay debts, or

+(iii) fail to obtain a vacation or stay of any Insolvency Bankruptcy Proceeding within forty-five (45) days, as hereinafter provided; or

+(iv) be the subject of an order for relief against it in any Bankruptcy

+(v) have a custodian or a trustee or receiver appointed for or have any court take jurisdiction of its property, or the major part thereof, in any involuntary proceeding for the purpose of reorganization, arrangement, dissolution, or liquidation if such receiver or trustee shall not be discharged or if such jurisdiction relinquished, vacated or stayed on appeal or otherwise within forty-five (45) days; or due; or

+- (vi) make an assignment for the benefit of its creditors; or - (vii) admit in writing its inability to pay its debts generally as they become f.
+Failure without good cause of the Mortgagor to accept any referral from Miami-Dade County of eligible applicants for housing if space is available at the time of the referral.

+Proceeding; or

+(viii) consent to an appointment of custodian or receiver or trustee of all of its property, or the major part thereof.

+Contract.

-- (viii) consent to an appointment of custodian or receiver or trustee of all of its property, or the major part thereof. - f.
-Failure without good cause of the Mortgagor to accept any referral from Miami-Dade County of eligible applicants for housing if space is available at the time of the referral. - g.
-Failure of the Mortgagor to comply with the requirements of the HCD Contract. - h.
-After the applicable grace periods have expired, failure to comply with the terms of the Loan Agreement between the Mortgagor, as Borrower, and Miami-Dade County as Lender; the Rental Regulatory Agreement (if applicable) between the Owner and Miami-Dade County, the Note, and any other instruments, now or hereafter executed by Owner in favor of Miami-Dade County, which in any manner constitute additional security for the Note. - i.
-The event of any default on any other Contract, Note or Mortgage between Mortgager and Mortgagee. - j.
+Failure of the Mortgagor to comply with the requirements of the HCD h.
+After the applicable grace periods have expired, failure to comply with the terms of the Loan Agreement between the Mortgagor, as Borrower, and Miami-Dade County as Lender; the Rental Regulatory Agreement (if applicable) between the Owner and Miami-Dade County, the Note, and any other instruments, now or hereafter executed by Owner in favor of Miami-Dade County, which in any manner constitute additional security for the Note.

+i.
+The event of any default on any other Contract, Note or Mortgage between Mortgagor and Mortgagee.

+j.
 The institution of any proceeding for foreclosure on any property of the Mortgagor where the County is also Mortgagee.